 Unpaid Mortgage Payments Can Cause a Discharge to be Denied

-Let’s say one is in the final month or so of their Chapter 13 Payment Plan and the Trustee learns the mortgage payments, which was to have been paid outside the Chapter 13 Plan, were not paid.
-The Discharge can be denied.
-Ouch!
-For more information, read this article.
+As discussed above, on time mortgage and Chapter 13 payments are essential to a successful plan.
+Let’s say one is nearing the final month or so of their Chapter 13 Payment Plan and the Trustee learns the mortgage payments, which were to have been paid outside the Chapter 13 Plan, were not paid as agreed.
+The Discharge can be denied and instead after all this time, the case is Dismissed.
+A Dismissed case is a failed Chapter 13 from a mortgage underwriting standpoint.

 We wish you success with your Chapter 13 Payment Plan!